yuanlida/rasa/docs/api/brokers.rst

 which you use when starting an ``Agent`` or launch ``rasa.core.run``.

-All events are streamed to the broker as serialised dictionaries every time the tracker updates it state.
+All events are streamed to the broker as serialised dictionaries every time the tracker updates its state.
 An example event emitted from the ``default`` tracker looks like this:

 .. code-block:: json